-USAIS have put together information and documents, some of which are in the packs given out to patients during their implant journey.
-If you have any queries or would like any additional information email USAIS at firstname.lastname@example.org
+USAIS have put together information and documents, some of which you will find in the information pack that you will receive as part of your assessment.
+There is a separate page of information specifically for children.
+You can access this here..
+If you have any queries or would like any additional information email USAIS at email@example.com

 Devices and Manufacturers